-See the relevant portion of the report of the Commission on Christian Action on pp. 155-163 of this workbook.
+See the relevant portion of the report of the Commission on Christian Action on p.
+153.

 Response to MGS 2022, ONB 22-9, p.
 111-112

 ...To instruct the Commission on Theology in consultation with the General Synod professorate to examine whether the conditions surrounding Russia's unprovoked war against Ukraine meet the criteria for a declaration of status confessionis, a full break in communion due to the gravity of the breach of faithfulness to the gospel by any Reformed or Lutheran communion supporting Russia's (and Belarus's) war against Ukraine, for report and recommendation to the 2023 General Synod...